← Integrations

 3. Install the CertKit Agent.
 One command on any Windows host with SSH reachability to the NSIP.
 The agent runs as a background service and needs no inbound firewall rules.

 4. Add the NetScaler deployment script.
-The pre-built template is in your account.
-Set the NSIP, SSH user, key path, and the certkey name from Traffic Management → SSL → Certificates.
+Pick the template for your topology — single host, HA pair, or cluster.
+Set the NSIP (or cluster IP), SSH user, key path, and the certkey name from Traffic Management → SSL → Certificates.
 CertKit runs it on every renewal.

 See the full architecture →